John-Patrick-Russel-Lalo/backend-server/README.md

 # backend-server

-A backend server for [Your Project / Purpose].
-(Replace this line with a short description of what this server does — e.g. “Handles API for chat app”, “WebSocket + HTTP server for map updates”, etc.)
+A backend server for Real-Time Delivery Tracking and also for Ordering System the server organized the API Endpoint for each system like Auth System and Delivery Tracking etc.

 ---